-To activate this feature, navigate to Menu > Accounting > Preferences > Chart of Accounts.
+To activate this feature, navigate from Main Menu > Accounting > Preferences > Chart of Accounts.
 In the Liabilities section, click the Accrued Inventory dropdown list and select the correct account.
 Then click Commit Updates.

 To deactivate the Accrued Inventory functionality, clear the selection from this dropdown list and click Commit Updates.